Micro-encapsulation: Techniques of microcapsule manufacture

-Chemical methods

 Interfacial polycondensation

 In interfacial polycondensation, the two reactants in a polycondensation meet at an interface and react rapidly.
 The basis of this method is the classical Schotten-Baumann reaction between an acid chloride and a compound containing an active hydrogen atom, such as an amine or alcohol, polyesters, polyurea, polyurethane.
 Under the right conditions, thin flexible walls form rapidly at the interface.
 A solution of the pesticide and a diacid chloride are emulsified in water and an aqueous solution containing an amine and a polyfunctional isocyanate is added.
 Base is present to neutralize the acid formed during the reaction.
 Condensed polymer walls form instantaneously at the interface of the emulsion droplets.

 Interfacial cross-linking

 Interfacial cross-linking is derived from interfacial polycondensation, and was developed to avoid the use of toxic diamines, for pharmaceutical or cosmetic applications.
 In this method, the small bifunctional monomer containing active hydrogen atoms is replaced by a biosourced polymer, like a protein.
 When the reaction is performed at the interface of an emulsion, the acid chloride reacts with the various functional groups of the protein, leading to the formation of a membrane.
 The method is very versatile, and the properties of the microcapsules (size, porosity, degradability, mechanical resistance) can be customized.
 Flow of artificial microcapsules in microfluidic channels: